mj3b/applied-ai-research-translator/README.md

 ## Status

-This repository contains:
+**v1.0 — Decision-Complete Reference Implementation**

-- working executors,
+- Core method stable
-- real decision artifacts,
+- Executors and schemas operational
-- schema-validated outputs.
+- New packs may be added without altering governance guarantees

 It is intentionally minimal, explicit, and conservative by design.